 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-The chair of governors is Mrs Rachel Greenhalgh, who can be contacted via the school offices at Scholes (Elmet), St James’, or Mootown, or directly via email at [email protected].
+The chair of governors is Mrs Rachel Greenhalgh, who can be contacted via the school offices at Scholes (Elmet), St James’, or Moortown, or directly via email at email@example.com.

 The role of Sphere Governing Body is key to the effectiveness of the federation and of each school.
 Whilst the Head of Federation, along with Heads of School and other leaders, are responsible for the day to day running of each school, the governors are responsible for strategic decisions, including: